renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! tip
-    Combine `migratePresets` with `configMigration` if you'd like your config migrated by PR.
+    Combine `migratePresets` with `configMigration` if you would like your config migrated by PR.

 ## onboarding

 Only set this to `false` if all three statements are true:

-- You've configured Renovate entirely on the bot side (e.g. empty `renovate.json` in repositories)
+- You have configured Renovate entirely on the bot side (e.g. empty `renovate.json` in repositories)
 - You want to run Renovate on every repository the bot has access to
 - You want to skip all onboarding PRs